mb4ndeira/be-the-hero/README.md

-## 📝 Licença
+## 📝 License

-Esse projeto está sob a licença MIT.
-Veja o arquivo [LICENSE](LICENSE.md) para mais detalhes.
+This project is licensed under the MIT license.
+Read the file [LICENSE](LICENSE.md) for more details.